-- 55 All participants in the Bank's facilities are required to meet the following criteria: - They must have the operational capability to both participate in the relevant operations and settle transactions with the Bank efficiently.
+- All participants in the Bank's facilities are required to meet the following criteria: - They must have the operational capability both to participate in the relevant operations and to settle transactions with the Bank efficiently.
 For OMO counterparties and reserves scheme members, that includes providing details of the business continuity arrangements for these operations.
 The Bank has a 'zero fails' policy for its official operations and settlement must be given the highest priority. - They must act in a way that is consistent with the Bank's objective of competitive and fair sterling money markets.
-In particular,

-- participants should not seek to substitute themselves as a price setter or otherwise try to influence prices or conditions in the money markets, including related derivatives markets.
+In particular, participants should not seek to substitute themselves as a price setter or otherwise try to influence prices or conditions in the money markets, including related derivatives markets.
 Participation in the Bank's operations is confidential and participants should not discuss or coordinate with any other party over their participation in the Bank's official operations. - They should contribute to the Bank's market intelligence work.
 This seeks to gather information relevant not only to the Bank's operations in the sterling money markets, but also, importantly, in support of its wider monetary and financial stability work.
-For reserves scheme members and OMO counterparties, there is frequent contact.
-In addition, for all participants, there is contact with senior management at least annually to discuss the operations, relevant business developments and market issues more generally. - They need to satisfy the Bank that the legal documentation underpinning its operations with them is, and remains at all times, fully valid and robust in all relevant jurisdictions. - None of the Events of Default (as defined in the Bank's legal Documentation) have occurred. - 56 The relationships between each of the Bank's facilities are illustrated in Diagram 1 and Annex 1.
+For reserves scheme members and OMO counterparties, there is a frequent contact.
+In addition, for all participants, there is contact with senior management at least annually to discuss the operations, relevant business developments and market issues more generally.